In this post, I’m going to compare MPPT and PWM charge controllers.

 What a Solar Charge Controller do?

-a Solar Charge Controller (aka solar panel voltage regulator) is a kind of controller that regulates the charge and discharge process in the solar power system. the main role of the charge controller is to control the charge current flowing from the PV panels to the battery, keep the current flowing not too large to prevent the battery pack from overcharging.
+The main function of the charge controller is to control the charge current flowing from the PV panels to the battery, keeping the current flowing not too large to prevent the battery pack from overcharging.

 - MPPT Solar Charge Controller